YouTube Shorts Algorithm 2026: What Gets Recommended and Why

 But the Shorts algorithm works differently from long-form YouTube.
 The ranking signals are different, the content lifecycle is different, and the mistakes that kill reach are specific to short-form.
 This guide breaks down what actually matters in 2026.

-How the Shorts Algorithm Ranks Content
+How the YouTube Shorts Algorithm Ranks Content

 YouTube hasn't published a formal spec for the Shorts algorithm, but reverse engineering from creator data and YouTube's own creator liaison updates gives us a clear picture.